golang-design/research/content/posts/zero-alloc-call-sched.md

 ## Verification and Discussion

-Before we conclude our research, let's do a final verification on the real world example that we had before: the GUI application.
+Before we conclude this research, let us do a final verification on the real-world example that we had before: the GUI application.

-While a re-evaluation, we can see from the trace file that entire application is still allocating memory and the heap is still increasing:
+While a re-evaluation, we can see from the trace file that the entire application is still allocating memory and the heap is still increasing:

 ![](../assets/zero-alloc-call-sched/opt-sched-trace.png)